Heights of presidents and presidential candidates of the United States

+Donald Trump, the current president, is 6 ft 3 in tall, according to the White House physician (as of April 2025).
+JD Vance, the current vice president, is reportedly 6 ft 2 in tall.
+Trump's height is disputed and is generally considered shorter than official reports suggest.

 U.S. presidents by height order

 Electoral success as a function of height

 Folk wisdom about U.S. presidential politics holds that the taller of the two major-party candidates always wins or almost always wins since the advent of the televised presidential debate.
+The topic is also popular among essayists and popular science writers.